jerith/Platform-Guild/code-review.rst

 acknowledge this fact but are committed to cultivate this skill due to the benefits it offers.

+.. sidebar:: Ask!

+    Can't figure out how to split up a set of changes, either because of coherence or understandable lack of :ref:`git <git>`-fu?
+Ask someone to help!

 [CUCR]_ also identifies a correlation between the total number of files in the changeset and the number of defects uncovered -- more files in the review has a negative impact on the number of defects uncovered -- but it is unclear whether this correlation was done after first removing the correlation with line length.
 See Section VI, Figure 8.

+The exact number of lines or files beyond which the number of defects found deteriorates varies within small margins within the cited articles, but our current recommendation requires reviews be *shorter than 200 lines*.
+Developers who complete changesets longer than this number *must* determine a way to split their changes into multiple reviews.

 .. seealso::